 - Flights: 3

 - Trains: 2

-I’m including Toledo here solely for the fact that I once flew an ATA (remember them?!) turbo-prop plane here to work at a conference in October 2004, right before the presidential election.
-It my first and only time on a propeller plane, and it was cold and rainy, making for a less than comfortable flight.
-I flew the same plane on my return trip, but the flight was delayed for an hour because then-Vice President Dick Cheney was campaigning in Toledo at the same time and all flights were grounded until Air Force Two could take off.
+I’m including Toledo here solely for the fact that I once flew an ATA (remember them?!) turbo-prop plane here to work at a conference in October 2004.
+It was my first and only time on a propeller plane, and it was cold and rainy, making for a less than comfortable flight.
+I flew the same plane on my return trip.
 Why did I fly in the first place?
-Because I hate driving, even when the mileage is expensed at a favorable rate, and preferred not to take the bus.
+Because I needed to work en route to Toledo and preferred not to take the bus.
 And trains between Chicago and Ohio don’t have the most favorable schedule.
 More on that below.

 Chicago to Cleveland